15 Best Places to Live in Texas in 2024

 • Bike Score: 42

-Amarillo is known for its rodeos, equestrian competitions, and motorsport expositions, with strong cowboy culture and a slower pace of life.
-You can join a rodeo at the famous Cadillac Ranch or explore the many other sites the area offers, including the Amarillo Zoo, American Quarter Horse Heritage Center and Museum, the Texas Air & Space Museum, and the scenic Palo Duro system of canyons, with multi-use trails leading to Lighthouse Peak.
+Amarillo is known for its rodeos, equestrian competitions, and motorsports.
+Get ready for the strong cowboy culture and the slower pace of life that comes with it.
+You can join a rodeo at the famous Cadillac Ranch or explore the many other sites the area offers, including the Amarillo Zoo, American Quarter Horse Heritage Center and Museum, the Texas Air & Space Museum, and the scenic Palo Duro canyons, with multi-use trails leading to Lighthouse Peak.

 Aerial View of Downtown Amarillo, Texas in Summer